chaitanya039/chaitanya039/README.md

 ## 🌅 Currently Working On
-- 🚀 **Building Cosocket** – a startup focused on innovative tech solutions
+- 🚀 **Building Cosocket** – a startup focused on manufacturing connector, working as Full Stack Intern
 - 📚 **Pursuing third-year Engineering** at PICT, Pune